jberkenbilt/tfsetup/README.md

 # tfsetup

 `tfsetup` uses the go templating language to generate a setup.tf file for terraform projects.
 Its intended use to help with any policy-based or repetitive setup.
+You have access to standard go template functions as well as [sprig](https://masterminds.github.io/sprig/).

 It requires the following:
 * `tfsetup-context.json` in the current directory